raja-65/cycleGAN_on_cpu/README.md

 **Acknowledgments**
 ------------------

-* This project was developed as part of the Bachelor's Thesis Project (BTP) at [Your University Name]
+* This project was developed as part of the Bachelor's Thesis Project (BTP) at [IIT INDORE]
-* Special thanks to [Your Supervisor's Name] for guidance and support
+* Special thanks to [my BTP adviser DR.ARUNA TIWARI, IIT Indore] for guidance and support

 **References**
 ---------------